noaione/shosetsu-extensions/README.md

    1. Chiyu Mahou no Machigatta Tsukaikata ~Senjou wo Kakeru Kaifuku Youin~
 8. Shiru Sekai Translations
    1. Chiyu Mahou no Machigatta Tsukaikata ~Senjou wo Kakeru Kaifuku Youin~
+9. Craneanime Translation
+   1. Reborn Girl Starting a New Life In Another World As a Seventh Daughter
+   2. The Novice Alchemist’s Store

 Above list should be working as intended when you open up the chapter, for Madara-based extension it should be working just fine.